anapalmeida/anapalmeida/README.md

 </div><br/>

 I am a front end and back end developer and a designer ☕ <br/>
-But more than that I am a learner 💻<br/>
+But more importantly I am a learner 💻<br/>
-Currently studying Digital Design student 💬<br/>
+Currently a Digital Design student 💬<br/>

 I love learning about  React, JavaScript, TypeScript, React Native, Node.js, Java, Angular, and Python.
 Professionally, I've worked both as back-end developer, having worked with C#, NATURAL and ADABAS, and as a front-end developer, having worked with React and JavaScript. <br>